Finding the Right Window for Your Home's Dormer

 Typically (but not always) small, dormers can add those few additional square feet of freedom you need to make your room exactly how you planned it.
 Maybe it's a simple doghouse dormer that brings some additional light and a view.
 Maybe it's a shed dormer that creates extra area for a large bath.
 Or maybe it's an eyebrow dormer that enhances your home’s outside while creating additional space internally.
 Dormers are a great idea for space-challenged areas.

 What are the styles?

 There are many different variations of dormers.
-American homes tend to fall into two common styles, based on the type of roof on which the dormer is being created.
+American homes tend to fall into two common types, based on the type of roof on which the dormer is being created.
 While the type of a dormer can often decide what space fits a window, most dormer styles can include any style of window.
 Here’s a look at the most common dormer styles and the window types ideal for each:

-A basic and relatively smaller architectural element from the outside, a doghouse dormer (also known as a gabled dormer) can add extra light and space inside a loft area.
+A basic and relatively smaller architectural element from the outside, a doghouse dormer (also known as a gabled dormer) can bring extra light and space inside a loft area.
 Common on many styles of houses, the front of a gabled dormer appears as a mini-roof that rises to end in a point at the top.
 It creates the appearance of a traditional doghouse.
 Inside the home, a doghouse dormer can bring additional functionality, such as a space suited for a built-in seat or storage.

 Hip Roof Dormer